ELDHO-KURIAN/PORTABLE-ULTRASONIC-WASHING-MACHINE/README.md

   # FEATURES
  ```
-1. portable and consumes less power when compared to tradetional washing machine
+1. portable and consumes less power when compared to traditional washing machine
 2. occupy less space
 3. proper cleaning and less damage to fabric
 4. uses less water